 During the annual #MedSafetyWeek, Uppsala Monitoring Centre teams up with medicine regulatory authorities and national pharmacovigilance centres across the world, to launch a social media campaign that raises awareness of adverse drug reactions.

 Regulators rely on reporting of adverse drug reactions (ADRs) to make sure medicines on the market are acceptably safe.
 Unfortunately, all reporting systems suffer from under reporting.
 That is why UMC coordinates an annual social media campaign to raise awareness of pharmacovigilance systems among patients and the public, and promote recognition and reporting of suspected ADRs.

 The campaign materials can be shared on your personal or professional social media channels to raise awareness of adverse drug reactions and encourage people to report.
 You can also encourage pharmacovigilance centres, patient organisations, and medical or pharmaceutical associations in your country to share the animations.

-If you would like to take part in the next campaign, or would like to have animations from past campaigns customized for your country, please contact UMC’s communications team.
+If you would like to take part in the next campaign, or would like to have animations from past campaigns customised for your country, please contact UMC’s communications team.
 In return, we ask that you share your plan for how you will use the animations, and information on your audience’s response to the campaign.

 UMC's communications team is happy to answer any further questions you may have about how you could use the campaign material.